kamikazechaser/k8s-kyverno-demo/README.md

 ## Kubernetes policy enforcement with Kyverno

-Kyverno is a policy engine for Kubernetes that enforces best practicies and security standards by ensuring Kuberetest resources meet the polices set by the cluster admin.
+Kyverno is a policy engine for Kubernetes that enforces best practicies and security standards by ensuring Kubernetes resources meet the polices set by the cluster admin.

-Policies in this repo:
+Policies enforced in this repo:

 - Pull images from DOCR only
 - Ensure deployments have a `created-by` label